Light, fluffy, and packed with warm spices – these gluten free pumpkin pancakes with yogurt topping are delicious and 100% gluten free.

 Your fork is waiting.

-In a large bowl, stir together liquid ingredients: pumpkin, yogurt, milk, eggs, vanilla and stevia; set aside.
+- In a large bowl, stir together liquid ingredients: pumpkin, yogurt, milk, eggs, vanilla, and maple syrup; set aside.

 - In a medium bowl, whisk dry ingredients: gluten free flour, flax seed meal, pumpkin pie spice, baking powder, baking soda, and salt.

 - Carefully add the dry ingredients to the wet and stir until just combined – careful not to over-mix.

 - Heat a non-stick griddle or frying pan over medium heat and spray with cooking spray.
 Pour batter on to griddle, 1/4 cup at a time, and brown on both sides.

 - While pancakes are cooking, mix together Maple Yogurt Topping in a small bowl and set aside until pancakes are ready to serve.
 When pancakes are cooked, serve with a dollop of Maple Yogurt Topping and fresh fruit.